birolab/SynapseMech/README.md

 It was developed with a focus on imaging data generated with a dual-pipette-aspiration setup, but is also applicable to other 3D cell-cell interaction scenarios.

+Export_SynapseMech.m is a Bitplane Imaris XT used to export the segmented imaging data in a format compatible with SynapseMech.m.
+At this stage it is only compatible with Imaris 8.4.1 (or earlier versions).

-This code is released as part of the following publication - PLEASE CITE UPON USE:
+All of this code is released as part of the following publication - PLEASE CITE UPON USE:

 "T cell cytoskeletal forces shape synapse topography for targeted lysis via membrane curvature bias of perforin"